ivangalkindeveloper/multivendor_clean_architecture_starter/README.md

 Data Tranfser Object (DTO postfix) - data received only from the API;\
 Data Access Object (DAO postfix) - data access only from database;\
 "Config" \ "InitializatonStep" \ "Database" - only core data of program;\
-"Profile" \ "Remittance" \ "DocumentFlow" - only domain business models and rules;\
+"Profile" \ "Remittance" \ "DocumentRequirements" - only domain business models and rules;\
-"Runner" \ "Initializer" \ "Mapper" - only utilities or helpers.
+"Runner" \ "Initializer" \ "Mapper" \ "Parser" - only utilities or helpers.
 #### Generation
 Never mix generation code with main code.\
 Keep the generation in a separate directory that is not tracked by GIT.
 #### Components
 Always make widget components with a prefix that specifies only the name of the project or target group of projects to understand that this component is custom from the standard Flutter widgets.\
 For example, project name "financial_wallet" - FW:\
-FWAppbar, FWrimaryButton, FWText...\
+FWAppbar, FWPrimaryButton, FWText...\
 Components should not contain business logic, but should only provide an API to manage them.\
 You can pass any model to a component only if the model properties are needed only to display the component.
+#### Presentation features

 ### Misconceptions
 A few misconceptions about Clean Architecture: